 We will enjoy a pleasant start to our journey on the first day of the Budget Everest Base Camp Trek, as we walk for just three hours on a simple trail to Phakding.
 On the ninth day of our trip, however, we will face the difficult task of ascending Kala Patthar and descending to Pheriche, which will require about seven hours of walking.

-Almost all the trek is on a stony path that leads from the forest to vacant territory.
+Almost all of the trek is on a stony path that leads from the forest to vacant territory.
 But we are not going to be dishonest, some days are really challenging, especially when heading towards Namche, you will have to cross a wide slope, and while trekking towards Everest Base Camp and Kala Pathar, you will have to ascend over the snow ridges at almost 30 degrees slope.

 On the other hand, you will reach more than 5000 m in just a few days.
 You will be uplifted rapidly from 1300 m to 2800 m within 30-35 minutes, almost reaching 1400 m.
 Therefore, we have planned a rest day at Namche Bazar and a rest day at Dingboche with planned acclimatizing walks to their respective viewpoints.